Starmer pledges to ‘reform housing’ in address to CIH

 The Labour leader, speaking at the event in London, said “Make no mistake, we need to reform housing in this country.

-“We need to make it the base camp of people for achieve their own aspirations, not the barrier that prevents people reaching the summit”
+“We need to make it the base camp for people to achieve their own aspirations, not the barrier that prevents people reaching the summit”

-Starmer outlined Labour’s policy announcements over the past few months, including a pledge to build 1.5million homes including social homes, extending Awaab’s law – which requires landlords to investigate hazards within 14 days – to the private sector.
-He re-itereated measures to help people get on the housing ladder, including giving first time buyers priority in local areas and a new government-backed mortgage guarantee scheme.
+Starmer outlined Labour’s policy announcements over the past few months, including a pledge to build 1.5 million homes including social homes, extending Awaab’s law – which requires landlords to investigate hazards within 14 days – to the private sector.
+He re-iterated measures to help people get on the housing ladder, including giving first time buyers priority in local areas and a new government-backed mortgage guarantee scheme.

 Starmer also confirmed Labour would create a new planning passport for urban brownfield development.